 - When you are finished placing pins, click on the Publish button to publish the test fixture product to the Product Browser.
 While publishing, you will be asked to attach a STEP (3D model) file of the PCBA under test.
 We strongly recommend that this file be included, as this will help prevent conflicts between the components on the PCBA and the test fixture/jig.

 Use the Gerber or DXF button to generate a Gerber or DXF file which contains:

 The outline of the test circuitry PCB.

-This Gerber file may be imported into your CAD system as a guide for development of the test circuitry PCB.
+This Gerber or DXF file may be imported into your CAD system as a guide for development of the test circuitry PCB.
 The Macaos Integrated Test Jig is supplied with all test pins and receptacles inserted into the jig’s receptacle plate.
 The receptacle plate may be easily removed from the jig for attachment of the test circuitry PCB to it.